microsoft/qsharp-compiler/examples/QIR/Optimization/README.md

-# QIR Generation and Optimization
+# Optimizing QIR

 Since QIR is a specification of LLVM IR, the IR code can be manipulated via the usual tools provided by LLVM, such as [Clang](https://clang.llvm.org/), the [LLVM optimizer](https://llvm.org/docs/CommandGuide/opt.html), the [LLVM static compiler](https://llvm.org/docs/CommandGuide/llc.html), and the [just-in-time (JIT) compiler](https://llvm.org/docs/CommandGuide/lli.html).
-This example is structured as a walk-through of the process covering installation, QIR generation, and running built-in and custom LLVM optimization pipelines.
+This example is structured as a walk-through of the process covering installation, QIR generation, running built-in and custom LLVM optimization pipelines, and compiling to an executable.

 ## Prerequisites